Holy Blood, Holy Grail

 Authors: Michael Baigent, Henry Lincoln, and Richard Leigh

-If anything, I found the path they traced even more convincing, but I also found myself questioning some of their assumptions, and also was left with questions that were not asked and not answered.
+In rereading this book, I found the path they traced even more convincing than on first reading it.
+But I also found myself questioning some of their assumptions, and also was left with questions that were not asked and not answered.
 As the trio of authors readily admit, much of what they report and discuss in the book is necessarily speculation, but speculation based on tangible evidence.

 For the uninitiated, here are the bare facts as presented in Holy Blood, Holy Grail (and echoed in the fictional work, The Da Vinci Code):